 - The authority's rules of practice and procedure; and - (2) Chapter 216 (Kalaeloa reserved housing rules).
-[Eff OCT 2 7 2012] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)
+[Eff 10/27/12; am and comp] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

-§15-215-7 Severability.
+\$15-215-7 Severability.
 These rules shall be liberally construed to protect and promote the health, safety and general welfare within the Kalaeloa CDD.
 Should any provision of these rules be held to be unconstitutional or invalid, such holding shall not be construed as affecting the validity of any of the remaining provisions.
-[EffCT 272012] (Auth: HRS §206E-5) (Imp: HRS §206E-5)
+[Eff 10/27/12; comp] (Auth: HRS §206E-5) (Imp: HRS §206E-5)

-§15-215-8 Definition of terms.
+\$15-215-8 Definition of terms.
 This subchapter provides definitions for terms in these rules that are technical in nature or that otherwise may not reflect a common usage of the term.
 If a term is not defined in this article, then the correct definition shall be determined in accordance with section 15-215-5 (rules of interpretation).
+The inclusion of specific examples in definitions does not imply, nor does it establish, the inherent right to implement those uses in any district where they are not listed in Figure 1.7 (land use summary), dated , made a part of this chapter, and attached at the end of this chapter.

-"Accessory building" means a building that is located on the same lot, but physically separated from the principal building and is subordinate in size to the principal building, which may include swimming pool house, recreational facilities, and gazebos;
+"Accessory building" means a building that is located on the same lot[${7}$] as, but physically separated from, the principal building and is subordinate in size to the principal building[${7}$ which may include swimming pool house, recreational facilities, and gazebos];